-DOB/U.S. incorporates the assumption that firms set their prices and levels of factor inputs used in production to maximize profits.
-This sector determines the levels of the two components of nonresidential fixed investment, private nonresidential structures, labor demand, real wages, and output prices.
-Like the behavioral equations describing the household sector, several of the firm-sector equations incorporate both error-correction terms to capture the impact of long-term equilibrium relationships and dynamic adjustment terms to capture firm-level adjustment costs.
-The behavioral equations for investment in computer-related producer durable equipment, all other producer durable equipment, and nonresidential structures appear in Table 3.
+DOB/U.S. incorporates the assumption that firms set their prices and levels of factor inputs used in production in order to maximize profits.
+This sector determines the levels of the two components of nonresidential fixed investment in equipment; private nonresidential structures; investment in intellectual property products; labor demand; real wages; and output prices.
+Like the behavioral equations describing the household sector, several of the firm-sector equations incorporate both error-correction terms to capture the impact of long-term equilibrium relationships, and dynamic adjustment terms to capture firm-level adjustment costs.
+The behavioral equations for investment in computer-related producer durable equipment, all other producer durable equipment, nonresidential structures, and intellectual property products appear in Table 3.